This section of our site will highlight interesting news, articles and videos for our parents, coaches and players. Check back often for updates!

-Note: there will be three rounds of trainings scheduled over the fall and winter months, these start times are for the first session starting 9/18 only.
+Note: there will be three rounds of trainings scheduled over the fall and winter months.

 3. Third session starts 1/29/16

 Please contact our Competitive Director at email@example.com with any questions.

 August 1, 1996 to July 31, 2099

 August 1, 1999 to July 31, 2001